How to use Fish Oil to Help with Weight Loss & Fat Loss

 And while supplementing with fish oil isn't a magical weight loss pill, it has a very impressive benefit profile when it comes to your hormones which have been outlined in clinical studies.

-So how does fish oil work to help with weight loss if it doesn't alter the amount of calories you consume?
+So how does fish oil work to help with weight loss if it doesn't alter the number of calories you consume?

 You guessed it: